zongxili/coding_exercises/WordPress/security.md

   - could lead to security vulnerabilities quite often
     - large amount of updates are security patches
   - back up the site first

+- shady plugins and themes
+  - nulled themes / plugins: free version of a paid version: like Elementor: caleed developer server

+- Having unused / inactive plugin and themes
+  - their file are still readable on the Internet
+  - just delete them
+  - some plugins can be replaced by codes: this can make the site faster

+addon domains
+  - hosting many domains in a same server
+  - once one of them get hacked, other may get hacked by the near future.